 Even though the scholars identified the center of Auden’s thesis – the peripheral nature of sorrow – there is still a disagreement concerning the root of this reflection.
-Some say it is purely philosophical, others claim it has a specific historical and political reason.
-In 1938, British Prime Minister Neville Chamberlain had progressed in his alleged appeasement of Adolf Hitler, after the Germans had occupied the Sudetenland in Czechslovakia, and Europe had turned away “quite leisurely from the disaster.”
+Some say it is purely philosophical; others claim it has a specific historical and political reason.
+In 1938, British Prime Minister Neville Chamberlain progressed in his alleged appeasement of Adolf Hitler after the Germans had occupied the Sudetenland in Czechoslovakia, and Europe had turned away “quite leisurely from the disaster.”

 Bruegel’s painting inspired several artists: in fact, William Carlos Williams wrote a poem about it, Landscape with the Fall of Icarus, and director Nicolas Roeg used it in his movie starring David Bowie, The Man who fell to Earth.